nnellans/bash-guide/README.md

 - Must not start with a number
 - Names are case-sensitive, so `varname` is different than `VarName`
 - It is common to use all lowercase letters for normal shell variables
-- It is common to use all uppercase letters for "constants" (shell variables whose value should never change)
+- It is common to use all uppercase letters for "constants" (or, shell variables where the value never changes)

 Defining Shell variables: